 The Group continues to implement its simple strategy of focusing on three winter crops, two summer crops and pigs of a single breed.
-The Group's products, being basic food products, are always in demand, and remain in especially high demand in 2022, during war time.
+The Group's products, being basic food products, are always in demand, and remained in especially high demand in 2022 and 2023, during war time.